 *This is the third article in a series about dressing for concealed carry.
+It covers dressing for concealed carry during warm weather.
 Click below to get the FREE full-color, printable PDF!
 The Ultimate Guide to Dressing for Concealed Carry ⇐ Claim Your Guide

 You can find the second in the series, “Concealed Carry Options for Women,” here.